tiantiangao7/kalm-qa/README.md

 The result is saved in `metaqa_result.txt`.

 # License
 The license of the KALM and KALM-QA code is BSD 3-Clause License.
+Other code licenses are included in the repository.